by Sona Ahuja, Sadhna Sharma

 Paper published in MIER Journal of Educational Studies, Trends & Practices

 November 2015, Vol. 5, No. 2 pp. 212 -224

 Consciousness is evolving as a single solution to a large number of academic as well as behavioral problems.
-It has been found to predict academic achievement (Brazdau & Mihai, 2011) and is also related with creativity, intelligence, perception, receptivity, attention, comprehension (Sharma, 2008 & Grossberg, 1999) and transformational leadership qualities (Chauhan & Sharma, 2013).
+It has been found to predict academic achievement (Brazdau & Mihai, 2011) and is also related to creativity, intelligence, perception, receptivity, attention, comprehension (Sharma, 2008 & Grossberg, 1999) and transformational leadership qualities (Chauhan & Sharma, 2013).

-Executive functions including mental abilities such as, working memory, reasoning ability, problem solving, inhibitory control, task flexibility and cognitive flexibility are significant factors for students’ learning and academic achievement.
+Executive functions including mental abilities such as working memory, reasoning ability, problem-solving, inhibitory control, task flexibility, and cognitive flexibility are significant factors for students’ learning and academic achievement.
 The present empirical study underlines the correlation and causal relationship between consciousness and two important dimensions of executive functioning – cognitive flexibility and self-regulation.

-The strength of functional relationship among these three reveals the predictive ability of consciousness for cognitive flexibility and self-regulation through regression analysis.
+The strength of the functional relationship among these three reveals the predictive ability of consciousness for cognitive flexibility and self-regulation through regression analysis.